 The reward for making a larger down payment in the past was a lower rate.
 However, with recent changes in mortgage rules many lenders now have a higher rate for those with larger down payments.
 In the past mortgages were looked at as high ratio (less than 20% down) and conventional (20% or more down).
 Now mortgages are looked at as insured, insurable and uninsurable.
 Each with a different possible interest rate.
 Here is the break down of high ratio and conventional mortgages vs. insured, insurable and uninsurable mortgages.

-High ratio: Those with a down payment of less than 20% and a mortgage insurer cost such as a CMHC premium charged to the client have a mortgage called high ratio.
+Those with a down payment of less than 20% and a mortgage insurer cost such as a CMHC premium charged to the client have a mortgage called high ratio.

-Conventional: Down payment of 20% of more.
+Down payment of 20% or more.
 No mortgage insurer cost to the client.
-Mortgage may or may not be insured by the lender.
+The lender may or may not insure the mortgage.

 A mortgage, regardless of the down payment amount that has mortgage insurance paid for by the client.

-Insurable: A mortgage that is bulk insured by the lender at their expense, the mortgage qualifies with insurer guidelines and has a down payment of 20% or more.
+A mortgage that is bulk insured by the lender at their expense, the mortgage qualifies with insurer guidelines and has a down payment of 20%.
 Example insurer guidelines are an amortization no longer than 25 years, benchmark rate used for qualifying, property valued at less than $1,000,000 and so on.

 A mortgage that does not meet mortgage insurer guidelines is called uninsurable.
 For example, refinances, rental properties, amortizations of more than 25 years, properties valued at $1,000,000 or more.

 Insured mortgages will have the most favourable rate followed by insurable mortgages.
 Uninsurable mortgages will see the least favourable rates.

 As an example, one major bank is currently offering 3.14% for an insured mortgage, 3.24% for an insurable mortgage, 3.34% for an uninsurable mortgage and 3.39% for a rental property.

 As you can see there is a lot of details that go into a mortgage interest rate now.